RodrigoSarmento/ros_autonomous_robot/applications/README.md

 You can change the ARUCO marker dict in >> slam>> marker_finder.cpp >> "	marker_detector_.setDictionary("ARUCO_MIP_36h12", 0);"
 marker_finder_saver.cpp will find markers and save it id and position, it needs camera parameters, markers size, 'marker_saver.txt' and a ros rgb topic.
-To save all markers for use after, use the program "keyboard_input" and type s.
+To save all markers for use after, use the program "marker_goal" and type s.

 by default it will use "camera/rgb/image_raw", if you want to use an equivalente topic just type when launch the program as "./motion_estimator camera/rgb/image_color

 - Autonomous Robot it needs camera parameters, markers size, 'marker_saver.txt'(from marker_finder_saver.cpp).
 Autonomous_robot.cpp
-will wait for an id marker or a goal to move autonomous and avoiding obstacles, to send the goal use "goal.cpp" and to send to a marker use "keyboard.cpp"
+will wait for an id marker or a goal to move autonomous and avoiding obstacles, to send the robot to a marker use "marker_goal", and to send the robot to a specificy location(x,y) use "goal".

 by default it will use "camera/rgb/image_raw", if you want to use an equivalente topic just type when launch the program as "./motion_estimator camera/rgb/image_color